stevemckinney/iamsteve/content/blog/0048-create-a-sass-button-element-mixin.md

 `$subtle` if you want a discrete button that comes to life on hover set this to true.

-`$shadow` disable this if you want a flatter looking button.
+`$shadow-2xs` disable this if you want a flatter looking button.

 `$style` disable this, if you would like a button reset as your starting point.
 As I've found when making some sites, it wasn't always possible to go with my element style so a quick button base is helpful.